NicoRenaud/starter-academic/content/publication/natchem206_dna/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Quantum Transport in Molecular Dimer'
+  caption: 'Deep hole transfer break the speed limit'
   focal_point: ""
-  preview_only: false
+  preview_only: True

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.